Purging the Body of Poisons

 Who Needs Medical Detoxification?

-Medical detoxification is typically recommended for patients who use enough of a substance that their stopping abruptly could cause a high degree of distress or damage.
+Medical drug detoxification is typically recommended for patients who use enough of a substance that their stopping abruptly could cause a high degree of distress or damage.
 It is also recommended for clients who simply cannot stop themselves from using without a professional’s assistance.

 Common Substance Use Necessitating Detox